api3dao/vitepress-docs/docs/explore/introduction/index.md

 ## Airnode

 API3’s Airnode has been designed so API providers can easily run their own oracle nodes.
+Once an API has had an Airnode deployed, API data can be pushed on-chain.

 It is an open source tool that allows them to provide their data on-chain, without an intermediary, to any decentralized app (dApp) interested in their services.
 Through simplifying how an API provider can monetize their data within Web3, hundreds of Airnodes have been deployed.
-Once an API is connected to an Airnode, API data can be pushed on-chain.

 <img src="../assets/images/04-Airnode_Design_Philosophy.png" style="width:400px">